 If you have any enquiries regarding these documents, please contact us on (02) 9736 2022.
 We will be happy to help.

 What is the GHS?

 The Globally Harmonised System of Classification and Labelling of Chemicals, or GHS, is a United Nations effort to internationally standardise chemical classification, labelling and safety data sheets (SDS) in the workplace.
-Australia adopted the GHS under work health and safety laws on 1 January 2012 and has been implemented since 1st of January 2017.
+Australia adopted the GHS under work health and safety laws on 1 January 2012 and after a transition period of five years, the new system for chemical classification has been implemented starting January 1st, 2017.
 It uses a common set of pictograms, signal words and hazard warnings to universalise classifications.

 The introduction of the GHS will (in brief): reduce multiple requirements for labels, allow participating countries to facilitate trade by removing regulatory barriers, improve comprehension and understanding of physical, health and environmental hazards.